What If Your Perfectionism Isn’t Excellence, but Protection?

 Another client, a senior leader, admitted he regularly stayed up past midnight polishing presentations that were already solid.
 “If I stop,” he said, “I feel panic.
 Like something bad will happen.”

-I recognize that feeling.
+I know that feeling.
 I edited my book for years before submitting it.
 Some of that was care and craft.
 Some of it was fear dressed up as excellence.
-When I finally saw that clearly, I stepped away from the book for a long time—not to avoid the work, but to loosen the tie between my worth and what I was producing.
+When I finally saw what was going on, I stepped away from the book for a long time—not to avoid it, but to loosen the connection between my self-worth and my creativity.

 What Perfectionism Actually Is